If you or a loved one are facing serious mental health challenges, attending IOP (intensive outpatient program) may be just what’s needed.

 Depending on the situation, a person may stay at a facility overnight, a few days, a few weeks, or even longer.
 The goal, however, is to help people stabilize quickly.
 Providers want to get their patients to a safe, stable place.
 Then they’re able to get back to their lives and receive support from outpatient care instead.

 Intensive Outpatient Care

 IOP is a blend of inpatient and outpatient care.
-It provides the focused, direct support of inpatient treatment, while still allowing you to live at home during treatment.
+It provides the focused, immersive support of inpatient treatment with a relaxed and comfortable outpatient environment.